MicrosoftDocs/sql-docs/docs/reporting-services/branding-the-web-portal.md

 ::: moniker range="<=sql-server-ver15"

-The first time you connect to a server with the Mobile Report Publisher, that has a brand package deployed, the theme will be added to the available themes you can use in the upper right-hand menu of the app.
+The first time you connect to a server with the Mobile Report Publisher that has a brand package deployed, the theme will be added to the available themes you can use in the upper right-hand menu of the app.

 ![Screenshot of the Choose a color palette dialog box.](../reporting-services/media/ssrsbrandingmobilereportpublisher.png)